covprehension/CoVprehension/README.md

 ### Local installation & Setup

-1. Clone the repo `git clone git@github.com:RoiArthurB/CoVprendre.git`
+1. Clone the repo `git clone git@github.com:RoiArthurB/CoVprehension.git`
-2. Move in the folder `cd CoVprendre`
+2. Move in the folder `cd CoVprehension`
 3. Install plugins: `bundle install`
 4. Build your site: `bundle exec jekyll serve`
-5. Connect to your running instance [http://127.0.0.1:4000/CoVprendre/](http://127.0.0.1:4000/CoVprendre/)
+5. Connect to your running instance [http://127.0.0.1:4000/CoVprehension/](http://127.0.0.1:4000/CoVprehension/)

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/RoiArthurB/CoVprendre/issues/new) here on GitHub!
+[Open a new issue](https://github.com/RoiArthurB/CoVprehension/issues/new) here on GitHub!

 ## Made with